rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 messages are useful in order to document what an assertion means, so that when the test fails, we have a better idea of what the problem is with the code.

-For example, let's say we have a function that greets people by name, and we want to test that the name we pass into the function appears in the output:
+For example, let’s say we have a function that greets people by name, and we want to test that the name we pass into the function appears in the output:

 <span class="filename">Filename: src/lib.rs</span>